core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

-In descriptive usage, a BERT Option is interpreted in the same way as the equivalent Option with SZX == 6, except that the payload is also allowed to contain multiple blocks.
-For non-final BERT blocks, the payload is always a multiple of 1024 bytes.
-For final BERT blocks, the payload is a multiple (possibly 0) of 1024 bytes plus a partial block of less than 1024 bytes.
+In descriptive usage, a BERT Option is interpreted in the same way as the equivalent Option with SZX == 6, except that the payload is also allowed to contain a multiple of 1024 bytes (non-final BERT block) or more than 1024 bytes (final BERT block).

 The recipient of a non-final BERT block (M=1) conceptually partitions the payload into a sequence of 1024-byte blocks and acts exactly as